Trinity College, Toronto: Unique programs

 Trinity College offers undergraduate programs in immunology, international relations, and ethics, society, and law.
-The college also hosts first year seminar courses within the "Margaret MacMillan Trinity One Program", named after former Trinity Provost Margaret MacMillan.
+The university also hosts first year seminar courses within the "Margaret MacMillan Trinity One Program", named after former Trinity Provost Margaret MacMillan.
 Admission to the Trinity One program is open to all students at the University of Toronto, but requires a supplemental application.
-There are six Trinity One streams, each capped at 20-25 students: Policy, Philosophy & Economics; Ethics, Society, & Law; International Relations; Biomedical Health; Environmental Sustainability; and Medicine & Global Health.
+There are six Trinity One streams, each capped at 20-25 students: Policy, Philosophy & Economics; Ethics, Society & Law; International Relations; Biomedical Health; Environmental Sustainability; and Medicine & Global Health.

-Trinity's undergraduate programs benefits from the presence of the Munk School of Global Affairs and Public Policy, which is housed in Devonshire House on college grounds.
+Trinity's undergraduate programs benefits from the presence of the Munk School of Global Affairs and Public Policy, which is housed in Devonshire House on Trinity grounds.
 Many Trinity faculty members have offices in the Munk School.
-The Munk School also houses specialized research centers, such as the Asian Institute and the Centre for European, Russian, and Eurasian Studies.
+The Munk School also houses specialized research centres, such as the Asian Institute and the Centre for European, Russian, and Eurasian Studies.
 The Munk School and its associated institutes host frequent lectures, panels, and events which are open to the Trinity community.